Cloud Network Security – How to Get the Benefits With a Lot Less Cost

 - Review logs in preferred tools

-I might argue all of the above suggests 70/30 cost/benefit (in this case, maintaining infrastructure/security benefit).
-Which, as I’ve implied, is antithetical to cloud (treating cloud like a datacenter eliminates much of the business benefit), and in conflict with both current staffing models and business expectations.
+I might argue all of the above suggests 70/30 cost/benefit for security (in this case, maintaining infrastructure/security benefit).
+This, as I’ve implied, is antithetical to the cloud (treating cloud like a datacenter eliminates much of the business benefit) and in conflict with both current staffing models and business expectations.

 - Sign up and add accounts/VPCs